code-poel/cloudflare-sse-datastar/README.md

-# Cloudflare Worker Example of SSE, Datastar and Mustache.
+# Cloudflare Worker: SSE, Datastar and Mustache.

 A Cloudflare Worker implementation of Server-Sent Events (SSE).
 This project implements Datastar's SSE protocol, includes Mustache for simple templating and uses a minimalist Cloudflare router library.
 The purpose of this project is to test the viability of using Cloudflare workers to drive a Datastar website.
 This is bare-bones.
 Future updates will focus on: